raviraj0922/FSJS/Articles/Article_on_Webservers1.md

     <source src="horse.mp3" type="audio/mpeg">
     Your browser does not support the audio tag.
 </audio>

-## <video> Tag:
+## video Tag:
-- The <video> tag embeds a media player for video playback.
+- The 'video' tag embeds a media player for video playback.
-- You can also use it for audio content, but <audio> is more appropriate for sound files.
+- You can also use it for audio content, but 'audio' is more appropriate for sound files.
 Ex:
 <video controls>
     <source src="movie.mp4" type="video/mp4">